etumi/Homework/README.md

 # Homework
-Aall homework assignments done by E
+All homework assignments done by Effiba Tumi